rachel2410/Curious-Coders-Project/README.md

-# Curious-Coders-Project
+# AcademicClan-Project
-This repository contains our Web Technologies project where we create a website that enables students to find study groups for specific courses of their choice in their major.
+This repository contains our Web Technologies project (Academic Clan) which is a website that enables students to find study groups for specific courses of their choice in their major.